 We have the right to subdivide or consolidate the units of a segregated fund.
 If we subdivide the units of a segregated fund, there will be a decrease in the unit value.
 If we consolidate the units of a segregated fund, there will be an increase in the unit value.
 If we subdivide or consolidate the units of a segregated fund, the market value of the segregated fund and the market value of your policy will not change.
-We will give you advance written notice if we have decided to do so.
+We will provide advance notice if we subdivide or consolidate the units.

-We have the right to add, restrict and close the allocation of premiums or switches, to a guarantee level or segregated fund.
-If we do close a guarantee level or segregated fund, you cannot allocate a premium or switch to the guarantee level or segregated fund.
-If we do close a guarantee level or segregated fund, it may be re-opened for investment at our discretion.
+We have the right to add a guarantee level, series, sales charge option or segregated fund.
+We also have the right to restrict or close the allocation of premiums or switches to a guarantee level, series, sales charge option or segregated fund.
+If we do close a guarantee level, series, sales charge option or segregated fund, you cannot allocate a premium or switch to that segregated fund.
+If we do close a guarantee level, series, sales charge option or segregated fund, it may be re-opened for investment at our discretion.

-We may terminate or make a change to the fundamental objective of a segregated fund.
+We may terminate a segregated fund.
 We will notify you in writing 60 days before we terminate a segregated fund or make a material change to the fundamental investment objectives of a segregated fund.
 For more information, see Fundamental changes to the segregated funds.

-If we terminate a segregated fund you have the right to switch the value of your units to another segregated fund.
+If we terminate a segregated fund, you have the right to switch the value of your units to another segregated fund.
 We may automatically switch the units in the terminated segregated fund to another segregated fund of our choosing.
 Our written notice to you will specify the segregated fund(s) that will be terminated, the proposed segregated fund that will receive the automatic switch and the date the automatic switch will occur if we do not receive other instructions from you five (5) business days prior to the date the segregated fund is to be terminated.
 A short-term trading fee will not apply.
 The redemption of units in a non-registered policy because of a termination may produce a taxable capital gain or loss.